An ancient system hidden in the Galactic plane?: Summary

 In conclusion, this analysis provides novel results for studies on the Milky Way formation and evolution.
-These VMPs in planar orbit are the remnant of an ancient system or, less likely, a pair of systems, sharing a common chemical evolution, that deposited its/their stars during the early Galactic assembly.
-However, given the lack of a larger and homogeneous dataset, that includes VMPs in planar motion and GSE members, we cannot firmly disprove that \textit{Loki} is related to the VMP and low-energy tail of GSE and/or other detected structures.
-Certainly, coming large spectroscopic surveys, such as WEAVE \citep{WEAVE12,WEAVE24} and 4MOST \citep{4MOST_hrdisk}, would provide a large dataset that will help to shed light onto the nature and properties of these systems, as well as providing a census of the various systems accreted into the Milky Way.
+We want to emphasise that this analysis has been performed with a small number of stars, however, this is similar in size to those of other accreted structures at their VMP regime.
+These planar stars are, undoubtedly, showing hints of a distinct star formation site from normal halo stars that are worthy to be taken into account for further follow-up analysis.
+It is reassuring that imposing a cut on the orbital parameters in the sample from \citet{LiH22}, we obtain results very similar to those using our sample alone.
+A fact that is suggesting the peculiarity of this planar population with respect to the MW halo.
+One intriguing interpretation of the various tests is that these VMPs in planar orbit might be the remnant of an ancient system or, less likely, a pair of systems, sharing a common chemical evolution, that deposited its/their stars during the early Galactic assembly.
+Certainly, coming large spectroscopic surveys, such as WEAVE and 4MOST, would provide a large and homogeneous dataset that will help to shed light onto the nature and properties of the various accreted systems and understand if they are truly independent.